January 16, 2025

 For oil and gas investors, certain tax benefits may be limited under AMT rules.
 This includes some aspects of the depletion allowance and specific deductions.
 Awareness of AMT implications is essential to effectively managing your tax liability and understanding the overall tax landscape.

-Fieldvest stands out as an exceptional platform for oil and gas investment.
-By connecting you with diverse energy projects, we promote portfolio diversification, making it easier to navigate these tax considerations and capitalize on the opportunities within the dynamic energy market.
+The right firm can connect you with diverse energy projects.
+They promote portfolio diversification, making it easier to navigate these tax considerations and capitalize on the opportunities within the dynamic energy market.

 Understanding the risks and revenue potential associated with passive and active income in oil and gas investments is crucial.
 Each approach offers distinct advantages along with specific challenges that can influence your investment strategy.